earkevin11/Virtual-Network-Peering/README.md

 # What does VNet peering mean?
 - Remember Vnet are isolated by default
 - VNet peering connects VNets together!
-- It creates two connections and allow two VNets to communicate with each other\
+- It creates two connections and allow two VNets to communicate with each other?